English Teaching Assistant

 Note: It is the policy of the J. William Fulbright Foreign Scholarship Board that reasons for non-recommendation of candidates not be given.

 While proficiency in Indonesian is not required, some study of the language prior to arrival is recommended in order to ease transition to school and community life.
 The following websites for self-study may be useful:

 ETAs will be provided basic language instruction in Indonesian as part of the in-country orientation and one-on-one tutors at their target site, if requested.
 ETAs are not eligible for the Critical Language Enhancement Award (CLEA).

 An orientation and training opportunities are provided to the ETAs in order to help them acclimate and immerse themselves in the local language and culture.
-All grantees are required to attend a pre-departure orientation in Washington, D.C. in the summer of 2017 as a condition of their grants.
-In addition, after a week at the target site, all grantees will come together for a a two-week orientation in Indonesia that includes theoretical and practical training on how to teach English and assist local teacher, modules on local culture and the reality of teaching English in Indonesian schools, and intensive basic Indonesian instruction.
+All grantees are required to attend a pre-departure orientation in Washington, D.C. in the summer of 2018 as a condition of their grants.
+In addition, after a week at the target site, all grantees will come together for a two-week orientation in Indonesia that includes theoretical and practical training on how to teach English and assist local teacher, modules on local culture and the reality of teaching English in Indonesian schools, and intensive basic Indonesian instruction.